Writing a JSON configuration file¶

 By default, CoFMPy will save all output variables of the co-simulation in a single CSV

 file for each simulation step.
-The location of this file is storage/results.csv
+The location of this file is storage/results.csv.

 To a CSV file¶

-: the name of the variable, used as the CSV filename and the header column name in the CSV file.overwrite
+type:csvoutput_dir: the directory where the CSV file will be created.variable: the name of the variable, used as the CSV filename and the header column name in the CSV file.overwrite: (optional) overwrite an existing file iftrue.
+Defaults totrue.unit: (optional) the unit of the variable.

 Example¶